BolinLai/CSTS/README.md

 - [x] Data Split
 - [ ] Update README (in progress)
 - [ ] Add codes for gaze estimation

+**We also have another work for egocentric gaze estimation.
+You can find more details [here](https://bolinlai.github.io/GLC-EgoGazeEst/) if you are interested.**

 ## Problem Definition